2014 Hong Kong protests: October 2014

 In the afternoon, Chief Executive CY Leung insisted that government operations and schools affected by the occupation must resume on Monday.
 Former Democratic Party lawmaker Cheung Man-Kwong claimed the occupy campaign was in a "very dangerous situation," and urged them to "sit down and talk, in order to avoid tragedy".
 The Federation of Students demanded the government explain the previous night's events and said they would continue their occupation of streets.
 Secretary for Security Lai Tung-kwok denied accusations against the police, and explained that tear gas had been used in Admiralty but not in Mong Kok because of the difference in geography.
-Police also claimed that protesters' barricades had prevented reinforcements from arriving on the scene.
+Police also stated that protesters' barricades had prevented reinforcements from arriving on the scene.

 Democrat legislator James To said that "the government has used organised, orchestrated forces and even triad gangs in [an] attempt to disperse citizens."
 Violent attacks on journalists were strongly condemned by The Foreign Correspondents' Club, the Hong Kong Journalists' Association and local broadcaster RTHK.
 Three former US consuls general to Hong Kong wrote a letter to the Chief Executive asking him to solve the disputes peacefully.

 On 5 October, leading establishment figures sympathetic to the liberal cause, including university heads and politicians, urged the suffragists to leave the streets for their own safety.
 The rumoured clearance operation by the police did not occur.
 At lunchtime the government offered to hold talks if the protesters cleared the roads.
 Later that night, the government agreed to guarantee the protesters' safety, and HKFS leader Alex Chow announced that he had agreed to begin preparations for talks with Carrie Lam.

 On 9 October, the government cancelled the meeting with student leaders that had been scheduled for 10 October.
 Carrie Lam explained at a news conference that "We cannot accept the linking of illegal activities to whether or not to talk."
 Alex Chow said "I feel like the government is saying that if there are fewer people on the streets, they can cancel the meeting.
 Students urge people who took part in the civil disobedience to go out on the streets again to occupy."
 Pan-democrat legislators threatened to veto non-essential funding applications, potentially disrupting government operations, in support of the suffragists.

 On 10 October, in defiance of police warnings, thousands of protesters, many with tents, returned to the streets.
 Over a hundred tents were pitched across the eight-lane Harcourt Road thoroughfare in Admiralty, alongside dozens of food and first-aid marquees.
 The ranks of protesters continued to swell on the 11th.